-- builderid (integer) builder performing this build - buildrequstid (integer) build request being built - workerid (integer) worker on which this build is performed setBuildStateString(buildid, state_string)
+- builderid (integer) builder performing this build - buildrequstid (integer) build request being built - workerid (integer) worker on which this build is performed

 Returns (buildid, number) via Deferred

 Create a new build resource and return its ID.
 The state strings for the new build will be set to 'starting'.